javeriaj79/Task-Disease-Prediction-Machine-Learning/README.md

 | **SVC**                 | 89.65%            | 92.86%          |
 | **Naive Bayes**          | 100.00%           | 100.00%         |
 | **Random Forest**        | 100.00%           | 100.00%         |

+## Contributing
+Contributions are always welcome!
+Feel free to fork this repository, and submit a pull request to share your improvements with the community.

 ## Feedback
 If you have any feedback, contact me at [email](#email).